icgc-dcc/dcc-docs/docs/download/downloading-data.md

     ![Portal-Login](images/Portal_login.png)

-5. After successful authentication, you will know that you have Cloud Access to the controlled tier if the "Login link is replaced with a green cloud icon
+5. After successful authentication, you will see a green shield icon if you are approved for DACO access, and a green cloud icon if you are approved for Cloud access to the controlled tier.
+Please note, if you intend to access controlled data in the Cloud, please ensure you complete the "Cloud Storage Access Agreement" section of your DACO application.
+Otherwise, you will see a red cloud icon.

     ![DACO-Cloud-Access](images/daco-cloud-access.png)